zzhzz/clang-cfg/README.md

 For an alpha version, I haven't provide python wrapper for the project and shoud be import directly

-* use `cd build/clang-cfg/pybind` change into the directory of static library
+* run `cd build/clang-cfg/pybind` change into the directory of static library
-* run `python -c "import clang-cfg" to test
+* run `python -c "import clang_cfg" to test

 ## Tips

 * This project based on llvm, it will take long time to download and build llvm as a third party project
-*
+* This project based on pybind11, which needs to open `-frtti` option of compiler.
+The default compile option of llvm doesn't open it.